Using SSH and Unix commands

 This command shows detailed info about each file in the directory you specify.

-Also, a lightweight, freeware application which supports SSH commands that I use is, PuTTY.
+Also, a lightweight, freeware application which supports SSH commands for windows is PuTTY if you aren’t on a MAC.

 Great post!
 Bookmarking this one!